 Toggle: English / Spanish

 Percutaneous transluminal angioplasty - peripheral artery - discharge; PTA - peripheral artery - discharge; Angioplasty - peripheral artery - discharge; Balloon angioplasty - periperhal artiery - discharge

-You had angioplasty in a peripheral artery, a blood vessel that supplies blood to your legs.
+You had angioplasty (ballooning) of a peripheral artery, a blood vessel that supplies blood to your legs or arms.
 You may have also had a stent placed.
 These procedures were done to open a narrowed or blocked peripheral artery.

-Your surgeon inserted a catheter (flexible tube) into your blocked artery through an incision (cut) in your groin.
+Your surgeon inserted a catheter (flexible tube) into your blocked artery through a tiny hole in your groin.
 Your surgeon used x-rays to guide the catheter up to the area of the blockage.
 Then your surgeon passed a guide wire through the catheter to the blockage.
 A balloon catheter was pushed over the guide wire and into the blockage.
 The balloon on the end was blown up.
 This opened the blocked vessel and restored proper blood flow to your heart.
 A stent is usually placed to prevent the vessel from collapsing again.

-Your incision may be sore for several days.
-You should be able to walk farther now without needing to rest, but take it easy at first.
-Full recovery from surgery may take 6 to 8 weeks.
+Your groin puncture may be sore for several days.
+You should be able to walk farther now without needing to rest, but you should take it easy at first.
+Full recovery from this procedure may take 6 - 8 weeks.